Ketakichavan/tryhackme-devsecops-writeups/README.md

 - Ran the exploit, which logged into Jenkins, obtained a CSRF token, uploaded a staged payload through the script console, and opened a fully-privileged Meterpreter session directly on the Jenkins server — demonstrating that weak build server credentials can lead to complete compromise of the infrastructure orchestrating every pipeline in the organization.

 <img width="1102" height="862" alt="11-jenkins-dashboard-login" src="https://github.com/user-attachments/assets/b498ed13-8973-46f1-9a12-6acbcf00d50f" />

-*Suggested screenshots: the Jenkins dashboard after logging in with default credentials, and the Meterpreter session output (`getuid`, `sysinfo`).*

 ---